 The Student Activities Office (www.jtcc.edu/studentactivities) provides a variety of educational, cultural, and social experiences for students, faculty, staff and members of the community.
 Student activities and organizations are open to all interested students.
 Students may seek leadership opportunities through participation in the John Tyler Community College Student Council (See By-Laws).
-The Student Activities Office also coordinates student ID cards, voter registration, community service projects, student newsletters, the student emergency fund, clubs and intramural athletics.
 Students who are interested in participating in any aspect of the student activities program or who wish additional information on events and organizations should e-mail studentactivities@jtcc.edu.